Now, after criticism of the fundamental concept of time for SRT, we continue

 SRT (from textbooks) contain squares of velocities only.

-For example, let the first observer in system be moving towards the flash
+For example, let the first observer in system

 On the one hand, since the SRT formulas include the square of velocity only,